wartman/pine/readme.md

 Reactivity
 ----------

-Let's pull back a bit and look at what Atoms are.
+Let's pull back a bit and look at what Signals are.
 Here's a quick example:

 ```haxe
 import pine.state.Signal;